-• The parish of All Saints is part of the Deanery of Liverpool North and is not yet a Fit For Mission Cohort deanery, we are expecting them to join in Cohort 3 in 2024/2025.
+• The parish of St Peter's Woolton is part of the Deanery of Liverpool South.
 This aims to be a supportive place and has long been exploring the right way to develop structures of mutual encouragement and care for clergy and lay people alike.
 Our diocese places a strong emphasis on devolved Deanery mission planning, which will of course only be effective if all our local leaders involve themselves actively in the Deanery's life and structures.
 The allocation of the Parish Share is also now decided at Deanery level, so as to make decision-making local and relational.

 Anyone appointed to this post will therefore be committed to and accountable for regular attendance at Deanery Chapter and Synod, robustly offering their own wisdom and insight and listening carefully to the wisdom and insight of others.
-As Liverpool North deanery engages fully with Fit for Mission we expect the post-holder to commit to the culture change it requires and to play a full and positive part in the appropriate leadership teams as they are established.